 Our Nation is at War

 The United States is at war.
-This peace loving nation which has ever shunned imperialism has been attacked without warning by a mongrel yellow race that has dreams of dominating and controlling more than half of the face of the globe.
+This peace loving nation which has ever shunned imperialism has been attacked without warning by [a country] that has dreams of dominating and controlling more than half of the face of the globe.

 Our nation apparently already has suffered heavy losses.
 Our people are face to face with the knowledge that we must wage a long burdensome struggle to maintain our free American way of life and the right to conduct friendly commerce with all parts of the world.